jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/User-Agreements/Product-Terms-of-Service.md

 3.1.3.9.
 Do not use the services provided by JD Cloud to engage in acts that damage the legitimate rights and interests of JD Cloud, JD Cloud's affiliated companies or all the companies and websites within JD Group.
 The aforementioned acts that damage the legitimate rights and interests of JD Group and websites include but are not limited to violations of any service agreement/terms, management specifications, trading rules and other regulatory contents published by JD Group, acts or attempts to undermine the fair trading environment or normal trading order of JD Group, etc.;

 3.1.3.10.
-Do not engage in other acts that violate the laws, regulations or JD Cloud Service Terms.
+Do not engage in other acts that violate the laws, regulations or JD Cloud Service Terms;

 3.1.3.11.
 If JD Cloud finds that you have violated the agreement of the above terms, you have the right to take corresponding measures according to the situation, including but not limited to immediately terminating the services, suspending the services or deleting the corresponding information.
 If a third party institution or individual challenges you or complains to you, JD Cloud will notify you that you are responsible for making the explanation and issuing the certification materials within the specified time.
 If you fail to provide the evidence to the contrary or if you fail to provide feedback within the specified time, JD Cloud will take measures including but not limited to immediately terminating the services, suspending the services, or deleting the corresponding information.
 In the event of failure to contact you due to the wrong contact information you provided or your failure of updating the contact information in time, you are deemed to have failed to provide feedback.

 3.1.4.
-JD Cloud Distributed Network Load Balancer is a service for distributing traffic to multiple cloud servers.
-Therefore, you understand and confirm that the precondition of your use of JD Cloud Distributed Network Load Balancer service is that you must use of JD Cloud Virtual Machines, and a Distributed Network Load Balancer can only provide Load Balancer service to the JD Cloud Virtual Machines at the same node for you.
+You shall not install or use pirated software on JD Cloud service or platform; you are solely responsible for the consequences of your acts (such as software installed by yourself and actions you perform).

 3.1.5.
-You shall not install or use pirated software on JD Cloud service or platform; you are solely responsible for the consequences of your acts (such as software installed by yourself and actions you perform).

-3.1.6.
 You are responsible for the integrity and confidentiality of the passwords of entering and managing the products and services on the JD Cloud platform.
 All losses and consequences caused by the loss or leakage of the above data, passwords, etc. due to your improper maintenance or improper confidentiality shall all be borne by you.

-3.1.7.
+3.1.6.
 You shall submit the contacts performing these Service Terms and the list of personnel managing the user network and the various products and services on the cloud platform and their contact information to JD Cloud, and shall provide necessary assistance.
 If the above personnel changes, you shall update the information after the change online and notify JD Cloud in time.
 If the information of the personnel you provide is untrue, inaccurate or incomplete, you shall be responsible for all the consequences of the acts or omissions of the aforementioned personnel.

+3.1.7 You are responsible for the content of data that you store on JD Cloud platform; if the public information uploaded or released is in violation of laws and regulations, department rules or national policies, you will be responsible for all the consequences.
+JD Cloud conducts supervision on this; hints you of irregularities or suspected irregularities and will solemnly prompt you to exercise caution in judging the legitimacy of data content.

 3.1.8.
 You must keep the access log records of your website in accordance with the Administrative Measures for Internet Information Services, Management Provisions on Electronic Bulletin Services in Internet and other laws and regulations, including the contents and time of the published information, Internet address (IP), domain, etc., and shall cooperate and provide the above records when the relevant state organs make inquiries according to law.
 You are solely responsible for all legal liability arising from the failure to keep relevant records as required.